Here’s our Step-by-Step Instant Pot Setup Guide to help you get started! You can unbox & setup your Instant Pot Pressure Cooker in 5 easy steps.

-- Open Lid (left photo): twist counter clockwise until Inverted Triangle is aligned with the Unlocked Triangle sign, then lift the lid.
+- Open Lid (turn right): twist counter clockwise until Inverted Triangle is aligned with the Unlocked Triangle sign, then lift the lid.

-- Close Lid (right photo): align the Inverted Triangle with the Unlocked Triangle, then twist clockwise to lock the lid.
+- Close Lid (turn left): align the Inverted Triangle with the Unlocked Triangle, then twist clockwise to lock the lid.

 3.2 Check Silicone Sealing Ring

-It’s critical to ensure the silicone sealing ring is seated properly in the rack of the lid and clear of any obstructions.
+It’s critical to ensure the silicone sealing ring is seated properly, and there isn’t anything stuck on the ring or rack.

-*Caution: Never ever pull the ring by force as it may deform the ring and affect the sealing function.
+*Caution: Never pull the ring by force as it may stretch or damage the ring and affect the sealing function.
 Don’t use it if it has cracks, cuts, or any other damages.

 3.3 Check Other Parts on Lid

 The following 3 Instant Pot parts are critical for the Instant Pot to function properly.
-So, make sure they’re all properly in place, clean, and clear of any obstructions during the Instant Pot Setup & every time before using.
+Make sure they’re all properly in place, clean, and clear of any obstructions during the Instant Pot Setup & every time before using.

 a.
-Instant Pot Steam Release Valve (Venting Knob) – ensure it’s fully attached to the lid and pushed down all the way.
+Instant Pot Venting Knob (Steam Release Valve) – ensure it’s fully attached to the lid and pushed down all the way.
 It’s perfectly normal and necessary for it to be loose.
 You should be able to remove it for washing by pulling it straight out.

 b.
-Instant Pot Float Valve – test & make sure it can easily pop up and down (you can push it from the bottom of the lid).
-We’ll get into details on its’ functions in our next Instant Pot Water Test Guide.
+Instant Pot Floating Valve – test & make sure it can easily pop up and down (you can push it from the bottom of the lid).

 c.
-Instant Pot Anti-Block Shield – you can push it on the side to lift it up (as shown in photo below), and press it down in position to install it back in.
+Instant Pot Anti-Block Shield – push it on the side to lift it up (as shown in photo below) and press it down in position to install it back in.

-*Pro Tip: there may be times when food or liquid gets stuck on or inside the anti-block shield.
+*Pro Tip: there may be times when food or liquid gets stuck on or inside the anti-blocking shield.
 Be sure to remove it and wash it thoroughly from time to time.

-How to Install the Condensation Collector?
-First find the slot at the back of Instant Pot, then slide it right in (as shown in photo above).
+How to Install Instant Pot Condensation Collector?
+Find the slot at the back of Instant Pot, then slide it right in (as shown in the photo above).

-A common problem some new users face is when the Instant Pot wouldn’t turn on, they thought it’s broken, but in fact it was simply a loose plug with bad power connection.
+A common problem some new users face is when the Instant Pot wouldn’t turn on, they thought it’s broken, but in fact, it was simply a loose plug with a bad power connection.

 *Note: the Instant Pot Power Cord design varies depending on the Instant Pot model and versions.

-Some fun little features that are available on some of the Instant Pot models & versions.
+Here are some fun little features available on some of the models & versions.

 *Note: Most new models have removed this snuggle little shelf.